jpegleg/rocky-bastard/README.md

 # rocky-bastard

-This is a monorepo of tools, services, and configurations for running (Rocky Linux) based systems and a rust monolith in FIPS mode.
+This is a monorepo of tools, services, and configurations for running (Rocky Linux 9) based systems and a rust monolith in FIPS mode.

-More detailed documenting will be added to this file eventually.
+Rocky Linux 10 requires different mechanisms for FIPS mode, so not all of these setup scripts apply for Rocky Linux 10.

 ## The Rocky Linux server configuration